BG3-RAW-Mods/bg3-RAW-addon/README.md

 #### Sorcerer

+- Sorcerers gain two Metamagic options of your choice at level 3.
+You gain another one at 10th.
 - Tempestuous Magic, fly range reduced to 3m
 - Dragon Wings, distance is based on movement speed, without armor, and at level 14 (so removed from game)
 - Draconic Blood, ancestry's spell removed